 San Francisco de Borja, IV duque of Gandía, was also a composer.
 Works attributed to him are: the 1551 liturgical drama Visitatio sepulchri, a Mass and a Ludi paschalis.
 The 16th-century inventory of Tarazona Cathedral choirbooks attributes to the Duke of Gandía the motet Exaltata in a lost manuscript; see Document 16/4 (1591) in the following link: http://hispanicpolyphony.eu/node/16492

 Juan de Borja y Castro was a nobleman and diplomat; he was the third son of San Francisco de Borja y Aragón, IV Duke of Gandía.
 He was the dedicatee of the manuscript B-Bc 27086, compiled in Vienna between 1577 and 1579, while Juan de Borja, I Count of Mayalde, served as mayordomo mayor of the Empress Dowager Maria of Austria, Philip II's sister and widow of Maximillian II.
-Juan de Borja was the oncle of the Duke of Lerma.
+Juan de Borja was the Duke of Lerma's oncle.

 Alfonso de Vicente (2019), annotated: "Manuela de Bullón y Miñano era abulense, de la noble familia de los Bullones.
 Tomó el hábito el 6-VIII-1743, profesó el 9-VIII-1744 y murió al año siguiente, el 26-VIII"; he also mentioned a "Dúo con violines para la entrada de Dª Manuela Bullón en el convento de Santa Ana: Año de 1743, anónimo".